hackfest19/submissions/README.md

 4. The project repo should ideally be a **Private GitHub repository**.
 GitHub allows atmost 3 collaborators for private repos under its default FREE plan.
 You can redeem the FREE [Student Developer Pack](https://education.github.com/pack) to get unlimited private repos with unlimited collaborators.
 It's best to use your Institution provided email-id, otherwise you can also use your Institution ID card (slower approval).

-#### In case of any confusion, you can ask your nearest Hackfest Staff members to help you out with the same.
+#### In case of any confusion, you can ask your nearest HackFest Staff members to help you out with the same.